SUPPORTING TEACHERS BY LISTENING AND LEARNING

 Benefits: Teachers feel special, are relaxed, and are quite willing to share.
 An additional benefit is that one can meet with the whole staff at the same time.

-2. Release Time Discussion - Arrange with the principal for a small group of teachers to gather together to give feedback during the day.
+Problems: Lunch supervision schedule may put principals in a difficult situation for coverage.
+However, if the purposes of the discussion over lunch are clear, staff members can drop in to eat and share their feedback when their supervision duties are over.2.
+Release Time Discussion - Arrange with the principal for a small group of teachers to gather together to give feedback during the day.
 Principals must be willing to release teachers from their duties (money from my budget allocated for principals to provide occasional teacher coverage) and must also help to schedule the occasional teacher times so that individuals or pairs of teachers can meet with me.
 Prior to the date, provide the teachers with an outline of what will be discussed during the time set aside so that they are prepared for the discussion.
 Make sure teachers understand that the feedback is going to be used to improve my performance, not to assess theirs.

 Benefits: Teachers realize this is important (money and time allocated to do it) and are quite willing to share.
 There is enough time available to review the teachers' feedback, to discuss further actions and improvements, and to get reactions to ideas.

-3. Teacher Reflection - At the start of a small group session, ask teachers to reflect on a number (no more than 3) of statements or questions that directly relate to what will be covered in the session.
+Problems: Cost involved and budget considerations.
+Lack of occasional teachers to cover the classes.3.
+Teacher Reflection - At the start of a small group session, ask teachers to reflect on a number (no more than 3) of statements or questions that directly relate to what will be covered in the session.
 Collect these responses.
 Shortly before the end of the session, ask teachers to reflect again on the same statements or questions.
 Collect these responses and compare the two.
 Once again, teachers must be fully aware that the reflections are to be used only to assess my performance and will not be shared with anyone else.

 Benefits: Quick and easy.